U.S. House holds Trump ally Bannon in contempt, seeks prosecution | Politics

 U.S. Attorney General Merrick Garland will make the final decision on whether to prosecute.
 Bannon has refused to comply with subpoenas from the Jan.
 6 Select Committee seeking documents and his testimony, citing Trump's insistence - disputed by some legal scholars - that his communications are protected by the legal doctrine of executive privilege.

-"What sort of precedent would it set for the House of Representatives if we allow a witness to ignore us?"
+"What sort of precedent would it set for the House of Representatives if we allow a witness to ignore us flat out without facing any consequences?"
 Democrat Bennie Thompson, chairman of the Select Committee, said in debate before the vote.
 The select committee voted unanimously https://www.reuters.com/world/us/trump-aide-steve-bannon-faces-us-house-committee-contempt-vote-2021-10-19 on Tuesday in favor of the charges.

 THREAT OF JAIL TIME The Democratic-led panel hopes the threat of jail time - contempt of Congress carries a penalty of up to one year in prison and a $100,000 fine - will encourage cooperation from the 18 other Trump aides and rally organizers who also have been subpoenaed.